Tzvet05/INDULC/README.md

 #### Registers

-A register can be either a macro or a number that can start with the character `r` (case doesn't matter).
+A register can be either a macro or a number that can start with the character `r` or `R`.
 Its index must be in range of the amount of registers specified by the provided ISA, starting at `r0`.

 #### Immediates